Results:

 Reset Individual Filters

-You can reset a filter to its original state by getting the filter instance and setting the model to null.
+You can reset a filter to its original state by setting the model to null.

 // Set the model to null